benbucksch/autoconfig-spec/draft-ietf-mailmaint-autoconfig.md

 The content of the `<authentication>` element defines which HTTP authentication method to use.
-The `system="http"` attribute signals that the value refers to a `WWW-Authenticate` mechanism, but the attribute is optional when a https: or wss: URL is used.
+The `system="http"` attribute signals that the value refers to a `WWW-Authenticate` mechanism.

 * `basic`: Authenticate to the HTTP server using `WWW-Authenticate: Basic`.
 See {{!HTTP-Basic-Auth=RFC7617}}.